Join the Responsible AI Challenge

 What technology stack and datasets will you leverage to make your AI solution work?

 Does your project consider things like agency, accountability, privacy, fairness, and safety?
-How does it address our Responsible AI Guidelines?
+How does it address our Responsibe AI Guidelines?
+(See below)

 Projects could be interactive websites, games, apps or other tools that use AI for functional or creative purposes via the lens of responsible, ethical or trustworthy design.
 We encourage projects that have a strong mission and contribute to the well-being of individuals, society or the planet.